Accelerating Python with Cython, Numba and JAX#

 The webinar will feature a hands-on component using DesignSafe Jupyter, so please be sure to register for a DesignSafe user account if you don’t already have one.
 If your existing account is inactive, reactivate it by resetting your password.

 Python is a popular programming language in natural hazards engineering research because it is free and open-source, and has a plethora of powerful packages for handling our community’s computing needs.
 However, Python is an interpreted language and is inherently slower and less efficient than compiled languages like Fortran, C, and C++.
 As a result, many scripts written in Python, particularly those involving loops, can run significantly faster with a few minor modifications.
 This webinar will demonstrate how vectorized calculations using Numpy arrays are significantly faster than the same operations coded in Python.
-We will demonstrate how to use Cython to compile Python code to C, which can improve performance by orders of magnitude.
-We will also demonstrate how to use just in time (JIT) compilation and JAX (Numpy on steroids) to accelerate Python, particularly using GPU’s.
+We will demonstrate how to use just in time (JIT) compilation and JAX (Numpy on steroids) to accelerate Python, particularly using GPU’s.
+Finally, we will use a published dataset to show how to directly access the >1PB of data published through DesignSafe (no download required!).